Back to Top

 The last sabres in the arsenal of the Polish cavalry, which stemmed directly from the Polish hussar sabres of the 17th century, were of the M1921 model (szabla wz.
 21) which the Polish cavalry used in the wars with the bolsheviks in the 1920s, and of the M1934 model (szabla wz.
 34) called the Ludwikówka after the place of manufacture.
 The M1934 was issued to units of Polish mounted infantry defending Poland against the nazi and soviet invasions in 1939.
 The Polish hussar sabre used by colonel Michał Wołodyjowski, the protagonist of the novels With Fire and Sword (1884), The Deluge (1886) and Michał Wołodyjowski (1888), in defence of his Polish fatherland against the Turkish invasion in the seventeenth century, was thus used, almost unchanged, by the armies of Europe up until the mid 20th century.

-The Ars Dimicatoria school follows the methodology of Polish sabre fencing under the direct guidance of master sabreur Dariusz Ostaszewski (member of Towarzystwo Szabłistów/Towarzystwo Jazdy Dawnej), student of maestro Wojciech Zabłocki of Warsaw.
+The Ars Dimicatoria school follows the methodology of Polish sabre fencing under the direct guidance of master sabreur Dariusz Ostaszewski (member of Towarzystwo Szabłistów/Towarzystwo Jazdy Dawnej), pupil of maestro Wojciech Zabłocki of Warsaw.

 Methodology: maestro Wojciech Zabłocki, Polsko